ZEISS Microscopy Knowledge Base

 3. NUM_BOX_LENGHT defines the number of sub-regions along the main axis (the longest one).
 NUM_BOX_WIDTH defines the number of sub-regions along the minor axis (the shortest one).

-Code snippet showing NUM_BOX_LENGHT = 14 and NUM_BOX_WIDTH = 2
+Code screenshot showing NUM_BOX_LENGHT = 14 and NUM_BOX_WIDTH = 2

 Note: Set the number of sub-regions accordingly to the total size of the reference ROI.
 Don’t create boxes too small.